dfkaye/dfkaye-blog/content/_index.md

 ## My TODO list

-+ show latest 5 blog posts
++ pagination in posts

-+ show latest 5 demo projects
++ pagination in demos

-+ previous | next links in each posts
++ previous | next links in each post

 + previous | next links in each demo